battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

     - Orchestrations
     - Software Engineering

-- Conttinuoum of DE
+- Continuum of DE
-    - Type A - Abstraction: uses COTS, doesn't reinvient the wheel
+    - Type A - Abstraction: uses COTS, doesn't reinvent the wheel
     - TYpe B - Build: build tool and systems; level 2 or 3 in maturity

 #### Data Engineering Inside and Org